inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 If life is mery a joke, e question still remains: for wh amusement?
-As I argued in "Boved Son", a  about my son Brian and e subject of rius communes and cults, one result of proper ly instruction in e meods of rational ought will be to make sudden mindless conversi -- to anying -- less liky.
+As I argued in "Boved Son", a  about my son Brian and e subject of rius communes and cults, one result of proper ly instruction in e meods of rational ought will be to make sudn mindless conversi -- to anying -- less liky.
 Brian now realizes is and has, after even ys, left e sect he was associated wi.
-The problem is at once e untrained mind has made a formal commitment to a rius philosophy -- and it does not matter wheer at philosophy is generally reasonable and high-minded or utterly bizarre and irrational -- e powers of reason  suprisingly ineffective in changing e biever's mind.
+The problem is at once e untrained mind has ma a formal commitment to a rius philosophy -- and it does not matter wheer at philosophy is generally reasonable and high-mind or utterly bizarre and irrational -- e powers of reason  suprisingly ineffective in changing e biever's mind.
-- Steve Allen, comdeian, from an essay in e  "The Courage of Conviction", edited by Philip Berman ike, if I'm not for me, en fer shure, like who will be?
+- Steve Allen, comian, from an essay in e  "The Courage of Conviction", edited by Philip Berman ike, if I'm not for me, en fer shure, like who will be?
 And if, y'know, if I'm not like fer anyone se, en hey, I mean, what am I?
 And if not